sagemath/trac_to_gh/Issue 1526.md

 # Issue 1526: conversion from gap matrix over finite field to sage matrix is VERY VERY VERY slow -- but robust.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1526

 Original creator: was